-In the overall assessment, a non-quantifiable additional benefit of pembrolizumab + enfortumab vedotin compared with cisplatin + gemcitabine (if applicable followed by avelumab maintenance treatment) was therefore identified.
+In the overall assessment, a non-quantifiable additional benefit of enfortumab vedotin in combination with pembrolizumab compared with cisplatin + gemcitabine (if applicable followed by avelumab maintenance treatment) was therefore identified.

 The reliability of data of the additional benefit identified is classified in the "indication" category.